Mo-way/Mo-way/README.md

 Hi, I’m @Mo_

 - 🌱 I’m currently learning Yocto, AES67/Audio
-- 📫 How to reach me: Open issue somewhere or google my E-Mail
+- 📫 How to reach me: Open issue somewhere, E-Mail or mastodon

 <!---
 Mo-way/Mo-way is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.